Another work in progress; any thoughts/feedback

 native LDL, macrophage uptake of oxLDL results in lipid trapping within

-more frequently (at 1hr) in areas of carotid lesions 29.
+also detected more frequently (at 1hr) in areas of carotid lesions 35.
 In a subsequent study advanced

 carotid plaques (AHA type VI) were excised (at 24–72hrs) post-injection of